 Also of interest is that Glen Spey has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Glen Spey is a great place for families with children to consider.
-First of all, many other families with children live here, making Glen Spey a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Glen Spey has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Glen Spey is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Glen Spey’s overall crime rate is lower than average for the country.

 One downside of living in Glen Spey is that it can take a long time to commute to work.
 In Glen Spey, the average commute to work is 35.01 minutes, which is quite a bit higher than the national average.